BGforgeNet/bg2-tweaks-and-tricks/docs/traps.md

 Increases the range to line of sight.

 ### Trap reminders
-A detected trap will display a float, show it's type, or just "Trap", based on selection.
+A detected trap will display a float, show its type, or just "Trap", based on selection.

 ### Trap intuition
 Before a trap is "detected" by thief skill, a party member will "sense" it: notice that something's wrong, and possibly take an action based on that.